Street Heat is the second oldest established samba school in the South West.

 We have worked with schools and youth groups on many occasions where we provide workshops, for instance, with the Devon Youth Service and the Knight Club in Exeter.
 Unfortunately, we find it difficult to commit to weekday events as most of our members are in full-time employment or education.

 Finally, the band regularly busk for different charities and play at fund raising or community events in order to support the work of fund-raising organisations.
-For a number of years the band has contributed part of their money to their nominated charity, the Francisco Rojas School in Arequipa, Peru.
+For a number of years the band has contributed part of their money to their nominated charity, which this year is the Meningitis Trust and The New Deaf Academy in Exmouth.